-Individual/family - If your family income makes you ineligible for Medicaid or Nevada Check-Up, you may qualify for other insurance coverage.
+Individual/family - If your family income makes you ineligible for Medicaid or Nevada Check-Up, you may qualify for other insurance coverage on Nevada Health Link.
 Most plans have monthly premiums, copayments, and other charges for covered services.

 Check types of coverage for which you can apply: